mengjio007/FeelIt/exampleSite/content/posts/theme-documentation-basics/index.fr.md

   # {{< version 0.2.0 >}} List (category or tag) page config
   [params.list]
-    # special amount of posts in each list page
+    # special amount of post in each list page
     paginate = 20
     # date format (month and day)
     dateFormat = "01-02"